open-runtimes/examples/ruby/deepgram-transcribe-video/README.md

-# 🔉📃 Transcribe Audio with Deepgram
+# 🔉📃 Transcribe Video with Deepgram

 A Ruby Cloud Function for transcribing video using [Deepgram API](https://deepgram.com/).